Connect with us

 Advertisement.
 Scroll to continue reading.

 The AVR-X3800H includes the latest features and technology for future compatibility and covers all the bases for audio and video format support.
-I’ve been using it in my reference home theater system for two years now, and have found it to offer excellent sound and reliability and simple intuitive operation.
+I’ve been using it in my reference home theater system for over two years now, and have found it to offer excellent sound quality and reliability as well as fairly simple intuitive operation.

-You’ll find Audyssey’s advanced MultEQ XT32 calibration software on board as well as an optional upgrade for Dirac Live room correction.
+The 3800H features Audyssey’s advanced MultEQ XT32 calibration software on board as well as an optional upgrade for Dirac Live room correction.
 But unlike the Onkyo receiver (and most other A/V receivers on the market today), the Denon AVR-X3800H supports connection of up to four subwoofers, with independent controls for each.
-Most receivers have only a single subwoofer output (or at most two, which are not independently adjustable).
-By having four independent subwoofer outputs, you can install two, three or even four subwoofers in your listening room and adjust them so they complement each other instead of working against each other.
-And no, this is not to annoy your neighbors (well not only that) but it will allow you to get truly uniform deep bass response anywhere in your room.
+This means you can install two, three or even four subwoofers in your listening room and adjust them so they complement each other instead of working against each other.
+This can allow you to get truly uniform deep bass response anywhere in your room.

 denon-avr-x3800h-900